NWSpitfire/AP121-OpenWRT-Install/README.md

 A big thank you to the OpenWRT creators and supporters/contributers.

+diggerbonk - Issue #2 report and guide for firmware 1.0.0.39

 This guide was made referencing these guides.

 [OpenWRT AP121 Info Page - Good info on NAND layout here](https://openwrt.org/toh/aerohive/ap121)